 - Bicycle Accidents at Intersections

-Bicyclists have very little protection in an accident.
+Bicyclists have very little protection.
 They can be left with serious injuries that require surgery, hospitalization, medication, physical therapy and other treatment.
 The medical expenses can add up quickly and become overwhelming.
-But insurance companies may question the seriousness of your injuries, or they may claim you are partially at fault for causing the accident, and will try to pay you as little as possible.
+But insurance companies may question the seriousness of your injuries, or they may claim you are partially at fault and will try to pay you as little as possible.

-That's why you need a bicycle accident attorney on your side.
-Attorney Colin Scott can investigate your accident.
+That's why you need an experienced attorney on your side.
+Attorney Colin Scott can investigate to find out what really happened.
 He knows where to look for evidence and how to build a strong case that can prove a negligent driver caused your crash.
 He can then fight to hold that driver accountable.

-Colin can help you recover compensation for things like current and future medical expenses related to the accident, lost wages and other damages such as pain and suffering and emotional distress.
+Colin can help you recover compensation for things like current and future medical expenses, lost wages and other damages such as pain and suffering and emotional distress.
 When insurance companies see he is prepared to fight for you in court, they often make a settlement offer.
 As your attorney, Colin will insist on a settlement that meets your needs.
 And you, the client, will ultimately decide whether to accept or reject any settlement offer that is made.

 If you were injured in a bicycle accident, learn more about how we can help.
-Schedule a free consultation with a bicycle accident attorney by contacting us online or calling 360-718-3640.
+Schedule a free consultation with an experienced attorney by contacting us online or calling 360-718-3640.